Get Tech Tips

-Flowing nitrogen while brazing and pressuring with nitrogen are great practices.
-What about putting nitrogen in with the refrigerant?
+Flowing nitrogen while brazing and pressurizing with nitrogen are great practices.
+Putting nitrogen in with the refrigerant?
 Not so much.
-Nitrogen is a “non-condensable” gas because it cannot be condensed (under normal conditions), but nitrogen isn't the only non-condensable.
+Nitrogen is a “non-condensable” gas because it cannot be condensed (under normal conditions).
+However, nitrogen is just one of the non-condensables.

 First, let's talk about what a non-condensable gas is.

-Non-condensable in the system will result in high head pressure/condensing temperature, occasionally high side pressure fluctuations, and decreased cooling capacity and efficiency due to higher compression ratios.
+Non-condensables in the system will result in high head pressure/condensing temperature.
+They may also cause high side pressure fluctuations.
+The end result is decreased cooling capacity and efficiency due to higher compression ratios.

 The only way to remove non-condensables COMPLETELY in a small air conditioning or refrigeration system is to recover the entire charge and recharge with virgin refrigerant.
-You can recover the charge, let it sit in the tank for a while, and then recover the vapor from the top into another tank and recharge with liquid only to remove most of the non-condensables, but it's a pretty inexact science.
+You can recover the charge, let it sit in the tank for a while, and then recover the vapor from the top into another tank.
+Then, you can recharge with liquid only to remove most of the non-condensables, but it's a pretty inexact science.

-You can't remove non-condensables with a line drier, and while you do remove air with a vacuum pump, you only remove the air that entered the system once you open it.
-The vacuum does nothing for the refrigerant you already pumped down or recovered, as the non-condensables remain mixed with the refrigerant unless you are dealing with large volumes where they can actually be separated and the NCGs removed.
+You can't remove non-condensables with a line drier.
+While you do remove air with a vacuum pump, you only remove the air that entered the system once you open it.
+The vacuum does nothing for the refrigerant you already pumped down or recovered; the non-condensables remain mixed with the refrigerant unless you are dealing with large volumes.
+Then, the refrigerant and NCGs can actually be separated (and the latter removed).

 Non-Condensables Don't Cause Restrictions

-“Non-condensables” is often a term used by techs to mean ANYTHING in the refrigerant that shouldn't be there, such as moisture, solid contaminants, and other refrigerants.
+“Non-condensables” is often a term that techs use when referring to ANYTHING in the refrigerant that shouldn't be there, such as moisture (shown below), solid contaminants, and other refrigerants.

 I think you get the point.

-When we use a term like “non-condensable” as a replacement for “anything weird going on in the system we can't explain,” then it becomes a useless phrase, like saying a compressor is “bad” rather than explaining the actual fault.
+When we use a term like “non-condensable” as a replacement for “anything weird going on in the system we can't explain,” it becomes a useless phrase.
+It's like saying a compressor is “bad” rather than explaining the actual fault.